Do you want to gain instructional evaluation experience?

 to evaluate and redesign open educational resources for Adult Basic Education

-During this 6-week service course, you will engage in a real-world authentic instructional evaluation project that centers on the evaluation and revision of open educational resources (OER) for adult basic education (ABE).
+During this service-learning course, you will engage in a real-world authentic instructional evaluation project that centers on the evaluation and revision of open educational resources (OER) for adult basic education (ABE).
 In this project-based course, you will gain both instructional evaluation and design experience when you redevelop instructional materials that will be made available for free to adult educators and learners in the Adult Learning Zone group on OER Commons.

 What is the course focus?

 This project-based course focuses on a real-world instructional need.
 As a participant in this course, you will evaluate and adapt open educational resources for adult basic education.
 You will begin the evaluation process by dissecting the adult basic education design scenario to explore key aspects of the opportunity.
 What are the needs, goals, and constraints?
 Who are the target learners?
 What is the instructional context?
 As part of the instructional evaluation, you will select an open educational resource that was designed and developed in a prior Designers for Learning cohort to evaluate the extent to which the instructional materials are effectively and efficiently designed and developed to meet the needs and constraints.
 Based on this evaluation, you will then adapt the materials you reviewed into a new lesson or revise the open educational resources to enhance the:

 - learner experience features, such as directions and help, aesthetics of display, lesson sequencing, and overall ease of use,